 Communications service providers (CSPs) around the world are looking for smarter ways of doing business.
 They are being challenged to transform the way services are created, managed, and delivered.
 CSP2 neatly integrates and extends the SPDE (Service Provider Delivery Environment) for Communication Service Providers to build the ecosystem to become a cloud service provider.
 For a cloud based business strategy - check out the video from Scott on the value of CSP2 for CSPs.

 SreekIyer 2000001K7N Tags: stepbystep tsam cloud_certification chapter16 tivoli cloud cloud-computing isdm 1 Comment 4,325 Views

 Capacity Planning for the Management Platform

-management platform sizing means sizing for the following components that provides the functional capabilities
+The management platform sizing means sizing for the following components that provides the functional capabilities

 The size of the management platform depends on the size of the managed environment.
 It is

 preferred to keep a centralized management environment and scale it as needed

 when the managed environment grows.
 This is often not an easy calculation or simple process.
 Need to apply pure engineering to plan the capacity for each capabilities.
 Apart from the capabilities discussed above, the following key areas also needs to be covered

 Tivoli Service Automation Manager Version 7: Capacity Planning Cookbook is an excellent document covering the various aspects in detail as well as provide some samples.